wp-plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 0.8.4 =
+* moved Events Manager integration code out of WPFC into the EM plugin and added warning to notify EM users to update to latest plugin version
+* added Finnish, updated French
+* fixed post types with exclude_from_search = false not showing up
+* fixed media attachment post types not showing in the calendar
+* changed first function to be executed on plugins_loaded instead of init

 = 0.8.3 =
 * added some translations to calendars,
 * added wpfc_js_vars filter